Help! I Hate My Step-Kids!

 Step-dads lament the lack of attention they receive from their new brides.
-If step-parenthood is his first introduction to raising children, he is dismayed to learn how much time a mom invests in parenting her kids.
-Since unwed couples tend to find more pockets of alone time, it might be shocking to learn how much time kids consume when they live with you full-time.
+If step-parenthood is his first introduction to raising children, he is dismayed to learn how much time a mom invests in parenting.
+Since unwed couples tend to find more pockets of alone time, it's shocking how much time kids consume when they live with you full-time.
 It’s entirely normal and indicative of good parenting, but husbands who were hoping to be their wives’ focus might feel like they are only receiving scraps of attention.
 Step-dads hope bio dads will play an interactive role with the children to free up their wives’ time, but this doesn’t happen when a deadbeat dad is involved.
 Some dads shrug off children like an old pair of work clothes.
 They dart from job to job to escape child support obligations, causing the step-dad to invest more money than he had anticipated.
 Deadbeat dads who make little or no effort to adhere to the visitation schedule leave their children weekend after endless weekend with the mothers, making step-dads feel left out in the emotional cold.
 Deadbeat dads with significant others become consumed with their new women, running after them like dogs in heat, while their children are the furthest things from their minds.
 Deadbeat dads have trouble holding down jobs, offering emotional and financial stability, and may even suffer from various addictions.
-When dealing with this type of ex-spouse, it’s not difficult to see the strain it puts on a step-dad’s dream of his new life.
+When dealing with this type of ex-spouse, it’s not difficult to see the strain it puts on a step-dad’s dreams.

 Ex-wives are an even bigger problem, if they are the type who seem to suffer from imaginative forms of psychosis.
 Whether a bio mom lives near or far from your home, she has the potential to create utter havoc in your home and life if her ex-husband is weak.
 She uses the conduit of her children.
 While a fair and reasonable ex-wife wants her children to feel like they are at a second home during their stay with their dad and step-mom, insecure moms worry she will be replaced by the amicable and fun step-mom.
 This causes her to emotionally manipulate her children.
 The step-mom is her target, and she makes her children feel like they are betraying her if they like dad’s new wife.
 Children feel compelled to take sides, and they rarely turn against their own mother.
 Mom’s character assassination of the new wife encourages the children to act disrespectfully towards her at every turn.
 From turning up noses at mealtime, to face-timing mom the private nuances of the home, to directly insulting her or ignoring her, and even manipulating dad to turn against her—step-moms face a barrage of injustices.
 Strong husbands nip this interference and turbulence in the bud, but passive men join in the step-mom abuse and allow it to continue.
 Step-moms who had hoped for everyone to get along and function as one big, happy family become the culprit for every sour situation, stress, tension, and discord that occurs—this wounds them beyond repair.